Ashutosh00Choudhary/CN_Assignment_1/README.md

 sudo tcpreplay -i <network_interface> --mbps= <path_to_pcap_file>

-Disconnect from your wired ethernet connection in your VM, if possible, while replaying the packets using tcpreplay.
+If possible, disconnect from your wired ethernet connection in your VM while replaying the packets using tcpreplay.

-For reverse DNS lookup run the vi file(dig shell script):
+For reverse DNS lookup, run the vi file(dig shell script):

 vi <file_name>